Ken "K. C." Yerrid stands at over six feet tall, is covered with tattoos and laden with muscle.

 They recounted multiple accounts of people burning out in the industry, considering suicide as a result of work pressure.

 “Unlike other areas there are no studies, no metrics for this in security,” Daniel said.
 “There's no support.”

 Findings in a recent small survey of 124 professionals, run by the group and certified to psychology industry standards, produced worrying results.

 A total 16 respondents rated as having a high burn-out risk based on indicators of exhaustion, cynicism and personal efficacy.

 Some 33 responded that they had low job satisfaction, while 47 were a high risk of burn-out for cynicism.
 The most at-risk age group was between 46 and 55 years old.

 Daniel warned the survey's respondent count was “too insignificant to draw conclusions but useful for drawing observations”.

-But it provided an average cynicism rate was 13 for the security industry, above the average acceptable rate of nine for other sectors, and exceeding the high-risk threshold of 12.
+But it showed an average cynicism rate above the average acceptable rate for other sectors and exceeding high-risk thresholds.